AutodeskAILab/occwl/README.md

-# OCCam
+# OCC Wrapper Library

-OCCam is a simple, lightweight Pythonic wrapper around pythonocc that makes it easy to work with B-reps.
+OCCWL is a simple, lightweight Pythonic wrapper around pythonocc (python bindings for OpenCascade).

 ## Installation

-- Clone OCCam into a local directory: `git clone https://git.autodesk.com/jayarap/occam.git`
+- Clone OCCWL into a local directory
-- CD into the cloned repository: `cd /path/to/occam`
+- CD into the cloned repository: `cd /path/to/occwl`
 - Run `pip install .`